david-perez/geckOS/doc/kernel-services.rst

    timers.rst

-.. [#] Far from providing a large featureset such as that of conventional
+.. [#] Far from providing a large featureset such as those of conventional
        real-time operating systems, geckOS only intends to provide services which are used *very* commonly in applications and whose implementation is largely device-independent.
 Kernel services that are only useful in certain